ouspg/trytls/backends/trytls/badssl.md

 ##Used

-* expired: obsolete cert should not be valid
+* `expired`: Obsolete cert should not be valid
-* wrong.host: wrong host should not be valid
+* `wrong.host`: Wrong host should not be valid
-* self-signed: who knows who signed? should not be valid
+* `self-signed`: Who knows who signed?
+Should not be valid
-* sha256: should be valid to future proof
+* `sha256`: Should be valid to future proof
-* 1000-sans: massive alternative names should be valid
+* `1000-sans`: Massive amount of alternative names should be valid
-* incomplete-chain: cert should have full proof of chain to trusted CA and hence this should not be valid
+* `incomplete-chain`: Cert should have full proof of chain to trusted CA and hence this should not be valid
-* superfish: super fishy CA should not be valid
+* `superfish`: Super fishy CA should not be valid
-* edellroot: rotten roots CA should not be valid
+* `edellroot`: Rotten roots CA should not be valid
-* dsdtestprovider: unproviding CA should not be valid
+* `dsdtestprovider`: Unproviding CA should not be valid

 ##Unused

+* `sha1-2016`: Maybe invalid after 2016
+* `sha1-2017`: Maybe invalid after 2017
-* 10000-sans: massive-er alternative names, useful only for possible futureproofing
+* `10000-sans`: Gargantuan amount of alternative names, it is useful only for possible futureproofing if valid
+* `rsa8192`: Not compulsory, but if one wants to future proof, make valid
-* pinning-test: only for Chrome
+* `pinning-test`: Should be invalid, but only used for Chrome
-* rest of tests: out of scope (???)
+* **other tests**: Out of scope